Bausch + Lomb AllergiFlash eye drops pods

 This medication should be administered directly into the eye.
 It should never be injected.

-When using this eye drop, follow these steps:
+When using this eye drop, you must follow these steps:

 1. Wash your hands thoroughly before instilling.

-2. To reduce the risk of infection, avoid contact between the tip of the single-dose container and the eye or eyelids.
+2. To limit the risk of infection, avoid contact of the tip of the single-dose container with the eye or eyelids.

 3. Tilt your head back and look at the ceiling.

-4. Gently lower your lower eyelid to form a small pocket.
+4. Gently pull down the lower eyelid to form a small pocket.

 5. Tilt the single-dose container over the eye and squeeze it to release one drop into each affected eye.

-6. Blink once to distribute the eye drops over the entire surface of the eye.
+6. Blink once so that the eye drops are distributed over the entire surface of the eye.

-7. With your eye closed, carefully wipe off any excess, especially on the cheek.
+7. With your eye closed, wipe off any excess, especially on your cheek.

-8. To avoid systemic effects, it is recommended to compress the inner corner of the eye for 1 minute after each instillation.
+8. To avoid systemic effects, it is recommended to compress the inner angle of the eye for 1 minute after each instillation.

 9. Discard the single-dose container after use.
 Do not store it for future use.